blodone/Cable/README.md

 To run, download Cable.py, connection-manager.py and jack-plug.svg and put them all in the same directory and start with:
 `python Cable.py`.
-You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/).
+You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), and python PyQT6 installed.

-Or use pyinstaller executable from [releases](https://github.com/magillos/Cable/releases).
-Make it executable with `chmod +x`.
+Various packages are also available in [releases](https://github.com/magillos/Cable/releases).

-For above, download and place local.cable.Cable.desktop in ~/.local/share/applications/ directory.
+For AppImage or pyinstaller bundle you may want to download and place local.cable.Cable.desktop in ~/.local/share/applications/ directory, for better icon integration.

+You need Pipewire in version 1.0 at least, for connections manager to work.

 On Arch Linux, install using PKGBUILD or Arch package.
 App is also available on AUR.